a-tk/a-tk.github.io/docs/_posts/2023-05-23-floating-drill-press-vise.markdown

 In my shop, the drill press is valued largely for its ease of setup and convenient use.
-I have gotten along without using hold downs on the vise for sometime, as they mostly compromise those factors too much for my comfort.
+I have gotten along without using hold downs on the vise for some time, as they mostly compromise those factors too much for my comfort.

 I was recently inspired to build a holding system out of some scrap I had